packages

 data.table()

-# correct time zone to CET and change to UTC
+# specify the time zone as CET, and standardise to UTC

 all_tags[, release_ts := force_tz(as_datetime(release_ts), tzone = "CET")]